GEHA Home Health Care in SW Fort Worth/Burleson, TX

 How GEHA Home Health Authorization Works

-- Eligibility verification: BrightStar Care of Burleson contacts GEHA to verify your family member's specific plan tier, in-network status, and benefit levels for home health services.
+- Eligibility verification: BrightStar Care of Burleson contacts GEHA to verify your family member's plan tier, in-network status, and benefit levels for home health services.

-- Prior authorization submission: Our clinical team submits the prior authorization request to GEHA, including the physician's order, the patient's diagnosis, and the proposed plan of care.
+- Prior authorization submission: Our clinical team submits the authorization request to GEHA, including the physician's order, the patient's diagnosis, and the proposed plan of care.

-- Authorization confirmation: GEHA reviews and approves the request, typically within a few business days for non-urgent cases.
+- Authorization confirmation: GEHA reviews and approves the request — typically within a few business days for non-urgent cases.
 Approved visits are documented in the GEHA provider portal.

 Conditions That Qualify for GEHA Home Health Services